pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/_index.md

 In this tutorial, you will learn how to create and use CommandableHttpControllers.
 This type of controller is characterized by containing a set of commands that can be called via the HTTP/REST protocol.

 To explain its functionality, the tutorial begins by outlining the necessary prerequisites for working with this component.
 Then, it demonstrates how to create a command set and a controller that uses it.
-Finally, it describes how to include the controller in a ProcessContainer to complete the setup.
+Finally, it describes how to include the controller in a ProcessContainer.

 ### [Connection utils](connection_utils)